 With appropriate risk management and underwriting policies in place, TOWER continues to work on opportunities to expand its presence in the Pacific.
 TOWER is currently focusing on establishing operations in Vanuatu and is exploring other market opportunities.
 A number of markets are currently underdeveloped and offer excellent long-term growth prospects in line with those offered within the other economies of the region.
-TOWER expects to launch in Vanuatu in the current half year period.
+TOWER expects to launch in Vanuatu towards the end of the year.